 The journey begins with a flight from Kathmandu to Dolpa via Nepalgunj.
-From there onwards, trekking routes to Dunai, Tarakot, Musikhola, Kagkot, Yak Khark is taken respectively that takes us all the way to the base camp of Putha Hiunchuli, also known as the German base camp.
-It takes approximately 40 days to complete the journey.
+From there onward, trekking routes to Dunai, Tarakot, Musikhola, Kagkot, Yak Khark is taken respectively that takes us all the way to the base camp of Putha Hiunchuli, Above base camp we will establish two camps. this peak is Known as the easiest of the 7,000 m peaks in nepal, above the base camp the route is snow and ice so previous experience with crampons and ice axe is recommended. his is It takes approximately 35/35 days to complete the journey.
 For a high altitude region, it is a very comfortable and safe traveling experience with systematic routes.
 It is a breathtaking experience and has spectacular views of mountain scenery.
-A wide range of alluring sceneries along with a breathtaking trekking experience can be accomplished from this expedition.

 BEST SESSION TO VISIT NEPAL